excaliburjs/excaliburjs.github.io/README.md

 Edit docs.js and modify the `git checkout` command to use a specific branch when testing API docs. e.g.

     git checkout -b issue-foo https://...

+You will also need to modify the output folder from `edge` to a version for specific version building (or copy the edge to a new folder).